luapower/glue/glue.md

 If `f` is not a function, then the values of `t` must be themselves tables, in which case `f` is a key to pluck from those tables.
-Plucked functions are called as methods and their result is selected instead (this allows eg. calling a method for each element in a list or map of objects and collecting the results in a list/map).
+Plucked functions are called as methods and their result is selected instead (this allows eg. calling a method for each element in an array or map of objects and collecting the results in an array/map).

 ------------------------------------------------------------------------------

-## Arrays

 ### `glue.indexof(v, t, [i], [j]) -> i`